LSDOlab/modopt/docs/src/performant_algs/slsqp.md

 * - `disp`
   - *bool* (`False`)
   - Set to `True` to print convergence messages. \
-    If `False`, no console outputs will be printed.
+    If `False`, no console outputs will be generated.
 * - `callback`
   - *callable* (`None`)
   - Function to be called after each major iteration. \